-In fact, the winter can be one of the best seasons to enjoy your bike.
+In fact, winter can be one of the best seasons to enjoy your bike.
 The winter months offer some of the best ways to get out and ride trails and roads when they aren’t super crowded.
-However, mountain biking in the cold comes with some serious challenges.
-One of them is staying warm.
-Here’s how to do that.
+However, mountain biking in the cold does come with some serious challenges.
+One of them, in particular, is staying warm.

 Wear Waterproof Gear

-In the winter, there’s snow and all kinds of precipitation.
-As a result, as I’m sure everyone knows, if you get wet, you get cold.
+During winter, it’s not uncommon to come across snow and other kinds of precipitation.
+As a result, as I’m sure everyone knows, if you get wet then you get cold.
 How do we remedy this?
 Or better yet, how do we prevent it?
 Dress for it.
 This means wearing waterproof gear.

 Wear Good Base Layers

 The outer layers aren’t the only important thing when biking in the cold.
-You’ll need good base layers. while your outer layers are about keeping moisture from snow and rain out, your base layers are about pulling sweat from your body.
+You’ll also need good base layers.
+While your outer layers are striving to keep moisture from the snow and rain out, your base layers have the goal of pulling sweat away from your body.

 When you bike, you sweat.
-When that sweat evaporates, you get cold.
+It’s true.
+When that sweat starts to evaporate, you start to get cold.
 A good base layer will help wick that moisture away and allow your body’s natural heat to keep you warm.
 In doing so, you’ll feel more comfortable and, consequently, keep peddling.
-You can get polyester base layers or some kind of wool if it doesn’t irritate your skin, both are superb options when it comes to keeping you warm.
+You can get polyester base layers or even some layers that contain wool if it doesn’t irritate your skin, both are superb options when it comes to keeping you warm.

 Wear Good Gloves

 If we’re making bets, it’s safe to say your fingers are going to be one of the first things to feel the cold when you’re out and about.
-Unfortunately, once your fingers get cold, they have a greater chance of frostbite, and that’s the last thing you want.
+Unfortunately, once your fingers get cold, they have a greater chance of developing frostbite – and, honestly, that’s the last thing anyone wants.

-To combat this, you should get a good pair of insulated gloves.
-Get something that’s waterproof yet still lightweight.
+In an effort to combat this, you should have a good pair of insulated gloves.
+Go for a pair that’s waterproof yet still lightweight.
 Heavier options could restrict the movement of your fingers and movement equals warmth.
-You want gloves that will cut the wind and doesn’t absorb moisture, but if you go too thick and warm, your hands will sweat.
+You want gloves that will cut the wind and not absorb any moisture, but if you go too thick and warm, your hands will sweat.
 Remember what we said earlier about evaporating sweat inside your layers?
 The same principle applies here, too.

-Try to find a happy medium between lightweight and heavy-duty without sacrificing quality.
+If you’re able, try to find a happy medium between lightweight and heavy-duty without sacrificing quality.
 Also, it’s wise to think about getting a couple of different pairs of gloves for different temperatures.
 Having options never hurt anyone… or left them out in the cold.

-How do you stay warm in the winter?
-Leave a comment below.
+How do you stay warm while biking in the winter?
+Leave us a comment below.